 Oxford has been pretty much closed up for some time – no dining, no promotions, no hotel, and capacity limits of 25% in 4 “zones” of the casino.
-Oxford Casino, Hotel and Event Center is moving towards normalcy with the new hotel reopening on March 26th.
+However, Oxford Casino, Hotel, and Event Center are moving towards normalcy with the new hotel reopening on March 26th.
 Reservations are now being taken.
 The hotel had only been open for 6 months before having to shut down in March 2020.

 More reopening highlights include:

 - Upgrading to 50% Guest capacity (1382 on Gaming floor)

 - Raising the number of available Slot Machines ON and operational to 400, with additional slots coming in future weeks

 - Adding more available table games to 11 with limited capacity at each table, with additional tables coming in future weeks

 - The OX PUB, closed since March 2020, will be open from 11:00 AM-9:00 PM Sundays-Thursdays and 11:00 AM-11:00 PM on Fridays and Saturdays.
 Menu & Seating will be limited to start.
 The Ox Pub will not accept reservations at this time

 - The OXFORD EXPRESS will now be open from 7:00 AM -Midnight daily with a limited menu to start